zwets/kfc/README.md

   - Built-in support for gzipped files requires Boost Iostreams, available on Debian/Ubuntu as the `libboost-iostreams-dev` package.
-Note though that until `kfc` is multi-threaded, using the shell's inherent parallelism is naturally more efficient: `gunzip -c file.fa.gz | kfc`.
+Note though that until `kfc` is multi-threaded, using the shell's parallelism is naturally more efficient: `gunzip -c file.fa.gz | kfc`.

 * Build